Newport News, Virginia: Transportation

-Intercity bus service is provided by Greyhound Lines (Carolina Trailways).
+Intercity bus service is provided by Greyhound Lines (Carolina Trailways) and Virginia Breeze.
 The bus station is on Warwick Boulevard in the Denbigh area.

 Transportation in the city, as well as with other major cities of Hampton Roads is served by a regional bus service, Hampton Roads Transit.
 A connecting service for local routes serving Williamsburg, James City County, and upper York County is operated by Williamsburg Area Transit Authority at Lee Hall.

 Utilities

 The Newport News Waterworks was begun as a project of Collis P. Huntington as part of the development of the lower peninsula with the Chesapeake and Ohio Railway, the coal piers on the harbor of Hampton Roads, and massive shipyard which were the major sources of industrial growth which helped found Newport News as a new independent city in 1896.
 It included initially an impoundment of the Warwick River in western Warwick County.
 Later expansions included more reservoirs, including one at Skiffe's Creek and another at Walkers Dam on the Chickahominy River.

 A regional water provider, in modern times it is owned and operated by the City of Newport News and serves over 400,000 people in the cities of Hampton, Newport News, Poquoson, and portions of York County and James City County.

 The city provides wastewater services for residents and transports wastewater to the regional Hampton Roads Sanitation District treatment plants.